 - Trouble knowing how much time a task will take to complete, or forgetting the steps of a task

-- Trouble imagining himself finishing a task, starting on his own, or changing steps once he starts
+- Trouble imagining himself or herself finishing a task, starting on his or her own, or changing steps when he or she starts

 - Not wanting to keep working on a task, or becoming bored or cranky during a task

-- Misplacing homework, or forgetting to turn in homework or to bring books home that he needs for homework
+- Misplacing homework, or forgetting to turn in homework or to bring books home that he or she needs for homework

 - Being late for the start of school or other events despite reminders

-- Losing permission slips, or losing track of his jacket or other clothing
+- Losing permission slips, or losing track of his or her jacket or other clothing

-- Lashing out when he is angry or frustrated, or trouble controlling his emotions
+- Lashing out when he or she is angry or frustrated, or trouble controlling his or her emotions

 - Trouble sitting still, or constantly fidgeting

 Your child may be given tests to check his or her memory, control, and ability to complete tasks.
 For example, he or she may be shown a card with the word green printed in red ink.
 He or she will be asked to name the color instead of reading the word.
 This will show his or her ability to ignore an impulse to say the word instead of the color.
 He or she may also be asked to complete a long series of steps.
 This will test his or her ability to stay interested long enough to finish and control his or her emotions if he or she becomes frustrated.
 He or she may be asked to repeat a series of numbers or words to test his or her working memory.

 How is EFD managed?